Big E (wrestler)

-Ettore Ewen (born March 1, 1986) is an American professional wrestler and former powerlifter.
-He is currently signed to WWE, where he performs on the SmackDown brand under the ring name Big E, but is currently inactive due to a broken neck.
-In addition to his singles career in professional wrestling, he is a decorated tag team wrestler as part of The New Day with Kofi Kingston and Xavier Woods.
+Ettore Ewen (born March 1, 1986) is an American retired professional wrestler and powerlifter.
+He is signed to WWE, where he performs under the ring name Big E. Since 2022, he appears in non-wrestling capacities after suffering a cervical fracture.

 Ewen was a collegiate football player at the University of Iowa and later became a powerlifter and a USA Powerlifting champion.
 He also won a state championship in high-school wrestling.
 Upon signing with WWE in 2009, Ewen was assigned to its developmental brand Florida Championship Wrestling (FCW) under the ring name Big E Langston.
 After FCW was rebranded to NXT, he became the second NXT Champion.
-He was promoted to WWE's main roster in December 2012, and found his greatest success as a part of The New Day, with whom he has become a two-time Raw Tag Team Champion and a six-time SmackDown Tag Team Champion.
+He was promoted to WWE's main roster in December 2012, and found his greatest success as a part of The New Day with Kofi Kingston and Xavier Woods, with whom he has become a two-time Raw Tag Team Champion and a six-time SmackDown Tag Team Champion.
 As a part of The New Day, he holds the tandem record for the longest Raw Tag Team Championship reign at 483 days.

 In 2020, Ewen resumed his singles career and was eventually separated from his New Day teammates in the 2020 WWE Draft.
 He won the men's Money in the Bank ladder match in 2021, before successfully cashing it in later that year to win the WWE Championship once, becoming the 33rd Triple Crown Champion in the company's history.
 Additionally, he is a two-time Intercontinental Champion.

 Early life

 Ettore Ewen was born in Tampa, Florida, on March 1, 1986, the son of Margaret and Ettore Ewen.
 He is of Jamaican and Montserratian descent.
-He attended Wharton High School in Tampa, where he won a number of athletic honors, including a state championship in wrestling and being named Hillsborough County's "Ironman of the Year".
+Ewen attended middle school starting in 7th grade and High School at Tampa Preparatory School in Tampa, where he won a number of athletic honors, including a state championship in wrestling.
+After his junior year of high school he transferred to Wharton High School in order to play football and was named Hillsborough County's "Ironman of the Year".
 Upon graduating, Ewen attended the University of Iowa, where he played American football as a defensive lineman for the Iowa Hawkeyes.
 He redshirted in 2004 and missed the 2005 season due to an injury sustained in preseason camp, playing a single season as a sophomore in 2006.
 He graduated with a Bachelor of Arts degree.
 After college, Ewen turned his attention to the sport of powerlifting.